Reflexive symmetric differentials and quotients of bounded symmetric domains: Representations of the fundamental group

 \section{Representations of the fundamental group}

-The goal of this section is to extend the relationship between global symmetric differential forms and representations of the topological fundamental group to the klt setting.
-We begin with the following singular version of Arpaura's classical result.
+The goal of this section is to extend the relationship between global symmetric differential forms and representations of the topological fundamental group to the normal setting.
+We begin with the following more general version of Arpaura's classical result.